polterguy/hypereval/help-files/Hypereval/02 - API.md

 ### Event sinks

-The **[hypereval.widgets-eval]** event will raise an Active Event every time its content has been programmatically changed, due to saving or loading a new snippet for instance.
+The **[hypereval.widgets.eval]** widget will raise an Active Event every time its content has been programmatically changed, due to saving or loading a new snippet for instance.
 If you are interested in _"listening in"_ on this event, feel free to subscribe to it by for instance creating your own widget lambda event, and name it **[hypereval.widgets.eval.active-snippet-changed]**.